CAFAudit/audit-service/docs/en-us/Getting-Started.md

 	    <scope>runtime</scope>
 	</dependency>

-#### Configuration Required to create the AuditConnection
+#### Configuration Required for the AuditConnection

-In the above sample CAF Configuration is using JSON-encoded files with the following parameters:
+In the `ConfigurationSource` above, we used JSON-encoded files with the following parameters:

 - `CAF_CONFIG_PATH: /etc/sampleapp/config`
 - `CAF_APPNAME: sampleappgroup/sampleapp`

-Given this configuration, to configure CAF Auditing you should create a file named `cfg_sampleappgroup_sampleapp_KafkaAuditConfiguration` in the `/etc/sampleapp/config/` directory.
+Given this configuration, you would configure Auditing by creating a file named `cfg_sampleappgroup_sampleapp_KafkaAuditConfiguration` in the `/etc/sampleapp/config/` directory.
 The contents of this file should be similar to the following:

 	{
 	    "bootstrapServers": "192.168.56.20:9092",